For the first decade of their existence the Tampa Bay Devil Rays were bad, really bad.

 It is of course unfair to surmise that the Rays current rough season marks a return to the years of losing records.
 Teams have bad years now and then for a variety of reasons and usually bounce back within a year or two so there is no need to dust off those old Devil Rays jerseys just yet.

 One need only look at the Boston Red Sox who won a World Series after suffering through an abysmal season the year before to see that one rough season is no cause to think that the sky is falling on a franchise.

 The Rays still have time to turn the season around this year and have been known for late season heroics that have propelled them to victory in the past however the time to make that turnaround is decreasing.

-A sweep by the Astros this weekend would likely be a huge blow for the Rays and would continue the downward spiral while a sweep by the Rays would be just the thing to move the season forward.
+A sweep by the Astros this weekend would likely be a huge blow for the Rays and would continue the downward spiral.
+Conversely, a sweep by the Rays would be just the thing to move the season forward.

-Time will tell which direction the weekend goes for the Rays but with each passing game the since of urgency grows a bit more to return to a culture of winning.
+Time will tell which direction the weekend goes for the Rays, but with each passing game the sense of urgency grows a bit more to return to a culture of winning.

 Now if you’ll excuse me, I have a game to get to.